-Some people never have any symptoms, but many people have fainting because of ventricular tachycardia.
-Those who have ventricular fibrillation have sudden cardiac arrest.
+Some people never have any symptoms, but many people have fainted because of ventricular tachycardia.
+Those who have ventricular fibrillation have a sudden cardiac arrest.

 Symptoms may be triggered by fever or some drugs, including some antiarrhythmic drugs and some antidepressants.